 Antioxidants are chemical substances naturally found in foods.
-They function as a protective "shield" against harmful, unstable molecules known as "free radicals."
-Free radicals are produced throughout the body as a result of normal body functions and have some important uses, such as fighting infection.
+They function as a protective shield against harmful, unstable molecules known as free radicals.
+Free radicals are produced throughout the body as a result of normal body functions.
+They have some important uses, such as fighting infection.
 However, free radicals can also cause harm to healthy tissues and are believed to play a role in many diseases.

 The potential harmful effects of excessive free radicals range from cosmetic to life-threatening.
 They may break down skin tissue, making it look older than it is.
-They may injure the lens of the eye, accelerating the development of
+They may injure the lens of the eye, leading to the early development of

 cataracts.
-And they may make it harder for cells to repair themselves, increasing the risk of cancer, heart disease, and other diseases of age.
+And they may make it harder for cells to repair themselves, which can increase the risk of cancer, heart disease, and other diseases of age.

-The body itself has a well-developed system for containing free radicals.
-High consumption of certain nutrients might tend to augment this system, and thereby improve health.
+The body itself has a well-developed system to contain free radicals.
+High consumption of certain nutrients might boost this system, and thereby improve health.

 Types of Antioxidants